-Hey, and welcome to my science-based guide to getting the most out of CLA.
+Hey, and welcome to my science-based guide to using CLA for weight loss.

 As you'll see, plenty of research has already been done on CLA.

 Before we dive in, take a quick look at what you can expect to learn from this guide:

 What is CLA (Conjugated Linoleic Acid) and how you can benefit from it

 Conjugated Linoleic Acid, or just CLA for short, a healthy kind of "good" fat that helps your body increase metabolic rates.
 In other words, it helps your body convert food into energy more efficiently.
 It also boosts your immune system and keeps your cholesterol at normal levels.

 Besides its many health benefits, CLA is one of the most popular weight loss supplement on the market.